mikaelbr/node-notifier/README.md

 ### Use inside tmux session

 When using node-notifier within a tmux session, it can cause a hang in the system.
-This can be solved by follwing the steps described in this comment: https://github.com/julienXX/terminal-notifier/issues/115#issuecomment-104214742
+This can be solved by following the steps described in this comment: https://github.com/julienXX/terminal-notifier/issues/115#issuecomment-104214742

 See more info here: https://github.com/mikaelbr/node-notifier/issues/61#issuecomment-163560801